 Skinny gaming laptops are all the rage.
 And doing its part to banish the bulk is Taiwanese PC firm Asus.

-Its latest ROG Zephyrus S (GX531) is touted by Asus as the "thinnest gaming laptop" on the market.
-It is less than 16mm thick, compared with the 18mm thick Zephyrus from last year.
+Its latest ROG Zephyrus S (GX531) is touted by Asus as the "thinnest gaming laptop" in the market.
+It comes in at less than 16mm thick, compared with the 18mm thick Zephyrus from last year.

 To further convey an impression of being slim and compact, Asus has shrunk the screen bezels around the new model's 15-inch display.
 As a result, it has a near-bezel-less appearance like many modern laptops and smartphones.

-Impressively, the Zephyrus S weighs 2.1kg, compared with last year's 2.2kg model.
+Impressively, the Zephyrus S weighs 2.1kg compared with 2.2kg for last year's model.
 This is handy for gaming laptops of this size as even the most portable models hover around 1.8kg.

 What made the original Zephyrus stand out from the competition was its unique cooling mechanism.
 The laptop base opens by 5mm at the back where an air-intake system sucks in air to cool the innards.

 This cooling system is retained in the Zephyrus S and seems to have been tweaked.
 The hinges appear more sturdy and the opening for the intake looks less exposed.